 A formal mentoring plan will be required to be submitted within one month after funds are awarded and the fellowship is initiated.
 The purpose of the mentoring plan is to ensure a quality experience for the Fellow that provides a springboard to a career in scientific research and/or program implementation.

-For 2018, the Delta Science Fellows Program is requesting submission of research proposals that address one or more of the priority science actions identified in the 2017-2021 Science Action Agenda (Refer to Appendix B for details on each topic).
+For 2020, the Delta Science Fellows Program is requesting submission of research proposals that are responsive to one or more of the priority science actions identified in the 2017-2021 Science Action Agenda (See Appendix B for details on each topic).

 2017-2021 Science Action Agenda Priority Science Actions:

 - Invest in assessing the human dimensions of natural resource management decisions

 - Capitalize on existing data through increasing science synthesis

 - Develop tools and methods to support and evaluate habitat restoration

 - Improve understanding of interactions between stressors and managed species and their communities

 - Modernize monitoring, data management, and modeling

 Prospective postdoctoral science fellows must hold a Ph.D. or complete a Ph.D. before the starting date of the fellowship, in a doctoral degree program in the environmental sciences, engineering, social sciences, human dimensions or in a related field appropriate for disciplines identified under “Fellowship Opportunities.”
 Any postdoctoral researcher may apply who is associated with an accredited U.S. institution of higher learning for the duration of the grant.
 Postdoctoral fellowships will not be awarded unless and until the prospective fellow has fully completed the Ph.D. degree.